Huế Phật Đản shootings

-The Huế Phật Đản shootings were the deaths of nine unarmed Buddhist civilians on 8 May 1963 in the city of Huế, South Vietnam, at the hands of the army and security forces of the government under President Ngô Đình Diệm, a Catholic.
+On 8 May 1963, nine unarmed Buddhist civilians were shot by the Army of the Republic of Vietnam and security forces in Huế, South Vietnam.
 The army and police fired guns and launched grenades into a crowd of Buddhists who had been protesting against a government ban on flying the Buddhist flag on the day of Phật Đản, which commemorates the birth of Gautama Buddha.

-Diệm denied governmental responsibility for the incident and blamed the Việt Cộng, which added to discontent among the Buddhist majority.
+Ngô Đình Diệm, the president of South Vietnam, denied governmental responsibility for the incident and blamed the Việt Cộng, which added to discontent among the Buddhist majority.
 The incident spurred a protest movement by Buddhists against the religious discrimination perpetrated by the largely Catholic Diệm regime, known as the "Buddhist crisis", which led to widespread civil disobedience among South Vietnamese.

 After six months of tension and growing opposition to the regime, leaders of the army, supported by the CIA, conducted a coup on 1 November 1963, including the arrest and assassination of Ngo Dinh Diem the following day.

-Prelude
+Background

-South Vietnam was often portrayed as having a Buddhist majority, comprising 70–90% of the population.
+South Vietnam was often portrayed as having a Buddhist majority, comprising 70–80% of the population.
 These figures, reported by foreign journalists, were overestimated, as Westerners commonly mistook folk religion for Buddhism.
 The actual number of Buddhists was much smaller, at most about 27%.
 Ngo Dinh Diem was regarded by "orthodox" historians as having pursued pro-Catholic policies that antagonized many Buddhists.
 The government was regarded as being biased towards Catholics in public service and military promotions, as well as the allocation of land and business favors.

 The distribution of firearms to village self-defense militias intended to repel Việt Cộng guerrillas allegedly saw weapons only given to Catholics.
-Some Catholic priests ran their own private armies.
-Some Buddhist villages converted en masse in order to receive aid or to avoid forcible resettlement by Diệm's regime.
-The Catholic Church was the largest landowner in the country, and the "private" status that was imposed on Buddhism by the French, which required official permission to conduct public Buddhist activities, was not repealed by Diệm.
-Land owned by the Catholic Church was exempt from land reform measures.
+The "private" status that was imposed on Buddhism by the French, which required official permission to conduct public Buddhist activities, was not repealed by Diệm.
 Allegedly, U.S. aid was disproportionately distributed to Catholic majority villages.
 Under Diệm, the Catholic Church enjoyed special exemptions in property acquisition, and in 1959, he dedicated the country to the Virgin Mary.
 The white and gold Catholic flag was allegedly flown at major public events in South Vietnam.
 However, portrayals by Western media at the time were severely distorted, as Vietnamese Buddhism in fact flourished under Diệm's First Republic.